Plywood vs OSB For Flooring: Which Is The Best Choice?

 Plywood consists of thin layers (or plies) of wood veneer, glued together in alternating grain patterns.
 This layered construction provides plywood with strength and durability.
 OSB, on the other hand, is made of strands of wood that are bonded with resin.
 These wood strands are arranged in specific orientations to give OSB its strength.

-Cost Comparison of Plywood vs OSB for Flooring
+Cost Comparison Of Plywood vs OSB For Flooring

 One of the first considerations in choosing between plywood and OSB for flooring is the cost.
 Generally, OSB tends to be less expensive than plywood, which can be an advantage if you’re working with a tight budget.
 However, the price difference isn’t substantial, and in some cases, plywood’s durability can justify its higher cost.